marczaku/104-csharp-oop/5-game-on/README.md

 # Exercises 5 - Game On

-You find detailed instructions on how to implement these features [Here](003.5.1-console-classes-1.md).\
+You find detailed instructions on how to implement these features [Here](../../../1-classes#5-construtor) and on further slides.\
 Just watch out for all Assignments that work on the `RPG`-Project.

 Here's the set of features that I'll be looking for: